glic3rinu/passlib/docs/lib/passlib.context.rst

-    This may also contain a single special value, ``["auto"]``, which will configure the CryptContext instance to deprecate *all* supported schemes except for the default.
+    This may also contain a single special value, ``["auto"]``, which will configure the CryptContext instance to deprecate *all* supported schemes except for the default scheme.

     .. seealso:: :ref:`context-migration-example` in the tutorial